csteach436/csteach436.github.io/weekly_assignment.md

   * [Week 8 - DEV Week Contributions](https://trello.com/b/aAOL5p9R/week-8-dev-week-contributions)
   * this board is **important** - it will help to establish member contributions for the DEV week project
   * please complete this requirement by **Wednesday 25th October 2017** at the latest

+Any questions, please let me know.

+Enjoy your week.

 ##### Week 6 - 4th October 2017
 * Review this week's [notes and material](/notes), which includes the class notes